- Sleep Products

 The right sheets can cool off your bed to a considerable degree.
 Many sleepers have a positive experience with moisture-wicking sheets, which are designed to absorb sweat and reduce body heat retention.
-Additionally, sheets made of high-quality cotton (such as long-staple Egyptian or Peruvian pima cotton) are also linked to sleeping cooler, as are sheets woven with natural bamboo fibers.
+Additionally, sheets made of high-quality cotton (such as long-staple Egyptian or Pima cotton) are also linked to sleeping cooler, as are sheets woven with natural bamboo fibers.

 Fitted sheets are usually the best choice because they cover the entire mattress, but it’s important to make sure the measurements match; if the sheets come loose in the middle of the night, then you may wake up with no barrier between your body and the memory foam surface.

 Linen has long been the chosen fabric of warm climates because it’s lightweight and cool to the touch.
 Parachute Linen Sheets are made from 100 percent European flax and are the perfect fit for anyone looking to sleep cooler.

 Hollow fibers mean linen acts as a natural insulator, keeping sleepers cool in the summer and warm in the winter.
 Linen is also known for its impressive durability.

 The Parachute Linen Sheets come in six different sizes and eight different colors.
 The sheets are made in a family-owned factory in Portugal, and they’re Oeko-Tex Standard 100-certified.